liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-as.md

 - This small lake was of most value `as` a neighbor in the intervals of a gentle rainstorm in August, when, both air and water being perfectly still, but the sky overcast, mid-afternoon had all the serenity of evening, and the wood thrush sang around, and was heard from shore to shore —— walden

 -  This is `as important as` that it keeps butter cool —— walden

+-  On either side of the school the tin roofs sloped towards the sea, and the corrugated iron above his head clanged and clattered as a vulture alighted —— the heart of the matter